Compute Infrastructure for ML Workloads

 cat /sys/kernel/mm/transparent_hugepage/enabled

-PagedAttention (Kwon et al. 2023, vLLM) is the same idea applied to KV cache.
+PagedAttention (Kwon et al. 2023, vLLM) applies OS paging to KV cache management.
 Before it, KV was a contiguous tensor [batch, max_seq_len, ...] — internal fragmentation (short requests waste their max_seq_len reservation) and external fragmentation (freed slots don’t coalesce) meant 60–80% of KV memory was wasted at any moment.

 PagedAttention turns the cache into a pool of fixed-size blocks (typically 16 tokens).
 Each request keeps a block table — a small array mapping logical token positions to physical block indices.
-Exactly an OS page table.
+This is exactly an OS page table applied to KV cache:

 1